The latest surgery techniques

 Patients that don’t come close to achieving three items might be wise to have rehabilitation after surgery.
 Surgeons consider and score every patient, and have a discharge plan prior to admission to hospital.
 There are a good number of patients in their late 80s & early 90’s go directly home only two days after surgery.

 Injection treatments (e.g. clexane) for two to five weeks was popularised twenty years ago.
 The evidence for its effectiveness has been seriously questioned.
 For normal patients, a small dose of aspirin is just as effective, and seems to reduce cardiac and stroke events.
 A paper published in Denmark indicates that normal patients, with a hospital stay of less than five days, should cease any injection treatment on discharge.

-We define normal patients as not having a history of blood clots, or a family history of blood clots, and no known blood clotting disorders.
-For higher risk patients, we stratify the risk and provide more aggressive treatment.
+The surgeons define normal patients as not having a history of blood clots, or a family history of blood clots, and no known blood clotting disorders.
+For higher risk patients, they stratify the risk and provide more aggressive treatment.

-For normal patients we use low dose aspirin and class two compression stockings.
-For hip replacements we rarely see DVT’s.
+For normal patients low dose aspirin and class two compression stockings are used.
+For hip replacements it is rare to see DVT’s.
 In knee replacements, small DVT’s are seen 20% of the time, and are treated with the same compression stocking, and the same aspirin dose.